 Directors are responsible to:

-- Attend and actively participate in monthly meetings either by conference call or in person (located at a Board member’s residence); meetings are generally 2 to 2.5 hours long; continuous absence in meetings could result in a request to step down from the position
+- Attend and actively participate in monthly meetings either online or in person (located at a Board member’s residence); meetings are generally 2 to 2.5 hours long; continuous absence in meetings could result in a request to step down from the position

 - Attend the AGM in person